noirXnyx/noirXnyx.github.io/_projects/3_project.md

 <br><span style='color: black; font-weight: bold;'>Part 3: Control Center </span><br>
 The main.py script serves as the entry point of the program.
 It coordinates the entire weather data processing workflow by performing the following steps:
 1. Create a WeatherData object.
-A WeatherData instance is created using the current date, latitude, and longitude.
+<br> A WeatherData instance is created using the current date, latitude, and longitude.
 This sets up the location and date range for data retrieval.
 2. Fetch and calculate weather metrics.
-Three separate methods are called to retrieve and compute: Mean temperature in Fahrenheit, Maximum wind speed in miles per hour, Total precipitation in inches
+<br> Three separate methods are called to retrieve and compute: Mean temperature in Fahrenheit, Maximum wind speed in miles per hour, Total precipitation in inches
 3. Print the results to the console.
-After each metric is computed, it is immediately printed to provide real-time feedback.
+<br> After each metric is computed, it is immediately printed to provide real-time feedback.
 4. Recreate the database table.
-The existing weather data table in the SQLite database is dropped and recreated.
+<br> The existing weather data table in the SQLite database is dropped and recreated.
 5. Insert the new weather data into the database.
-The calculated values from the WeatherData object are inserted as a new row in the weather_data table.
+<br> The calculated values from the WeatherData object are inserted as a new row in the weather_data table.

 {% raw %}
 ```html